Fitness Trends Over The Decades

 Barre workouts gained popularity in the 2010s, combining elements of ballet, Pilates, and strength training into a low-impact and high-intensity workout.
 Barre exercises were typically performed using a ballet barre and incorporated small, controlled movements that targeted specific muscle groups, particularly the legs, buttocks, and core.
 These workouts focused on building long, lean muscles, improving flexibility, and enhancing overall body alignment.
 Barre classes offered a graceful and refined workout experience, emphasizing proper posture and body awareness.
 The combination of strength, flexibility, and elegance made barre workouts a favored choice for those seeking a balanced and sculpted physique.

-See also Fitness Media Trends
+See also Trend Fitness Kurse

 2020s